weigert/ctom/README.md

 Different serialization formats have stream-modifiers, which allow you to pass an object-model instance directly to the stream.

+Note that parsing of serialized data is simplified in this library, because of the declarative object-model.
+Instead of infering structure from the data, structure is known and the data is expected to match.

 #### yaml

 ```c++